orta/notes/games/phaser-redux.md

 So, to start up the game we'd need a way to grab or generate the props and state.
 Then this can be put into the [Redux store](https://redux.js.org/api/store).
 Once the store is ready, then you can create a renderer.

- As we're talking about Phaser, then that means making a [Phaser Scene](https://phaser.io/phaser3/contributing/part5) which subscribes to the Redux store.
+ As we're talking about Phaser, that means making a [Phaser Scene](https://phaser.io/phaser3/contributing/part5) which subscribes to the Redux store.

 ```ts
   const props = await host.getProps()